ArthurCC/java-challenge/readme.md

 #### Features added to this project

--   Add Unit tests
+-   Add Unit tests and Integration tests
--   Secure endpoints with Spring Security and JPA using http basic
+-   Secure endpoints with Spring Security and JPA using http basic authentication
 -   In memory cache for retrieving employees
 -   Swagger documentation
 -   JavaDoc and documentation site